Ugocode/Diabetes_ML/README.md

 # Diabetes_ML
 Indian Diabetes prediction

+# File Guide
+diabetics_ml.iypnb: file for the project

 Clustering.

 This is the use of unsupervised machine Learning algorithm  in predicting the likelyhood of diabetes in a patient.